ManjFirstProject/Pokemon/README.md

 # Pokémon App

 ## Introduction
-The Pokémon Quiz App is a fun and interactive game where users can test their knowledge of Pokémon by identifying Pokémon from images.
+The Pokémon App is a fun and interactive game where users can test their knowledge of Pokémon by identifying Pokémon from images.
 The app fetches data from the Pokémon API and presents multiple-choice questions to the user.
 This project is built using SwiftUI, and async/await for smooth and responsive gameplay.

 ## Features
 - Guess the Pokémon from the displayed image.